Welcome to the State Water Resources Control Board - San Diego Welcome to the California Environmental Protection Agency

-Resolution No. R9-2007-0104 (available below) was adopted by the San Diego Regional Board on October 10, 2007, which amends the Basin Plan to renew and issue the revised conditional waivers.
+Resolution No. R9-2007-0104 was adopted by the San Diego Regional Board on October 10, 2007, which amendeds the Basin Plan to renew and issue the revised conditional waivers.
 Except for the waiver conditions pertaining to composting operations, the State Water Resources Control Board (State Water Board) approved Resolution No. R9-2007-0104 on November 4, 2008.
+The Office of Administrative Law (OAL) approved Resolution No. R9-2007-0104 on February 3, 2009.
 There are 11 conditional waivers that may be available for 34 specific types of discharge within the San Diego Region.
-Dischargers must comply with the waiver conditions to be eligible for a waiver of the requirement to file a RoWD and/or issuance of WDRs.
 The 11 conditional waivers and the types of discharge included within each conditional waiver are listed below.

 • Conditional Waiver No. 1 - Discharges from On-site Disposal Systems